azhurb/RoboND-DeepLearning-Project/writeup.md

 ### 1x1 Convolution

-The output of a convolutional layer is a 4-dimensional tensor.
-But if we want to use fully connected layer we need to flatten it into a 2-dimensional tensor.
-This leads to a loss of spatial information because no information about the location of the pixels is preserved.
+At the output of the encoder, we have a 4-dimensional tensor.
+Now we need to extract features from it.
+We can not use fully connected layer because the output of the convolutional layer should be flattened into a 2-dimensional tensor, this leads to a loss of spatial information because no information about the location of the pixels is preserved.
 We can avoid that by using 1x1 convolution.
+1x1 convolution helped in reducing the dimensionality of the layer.
+Also, replacement of fully-connected layers with convolutional layers presents an added advantage that during testing we can feed images of any size into our trained network.

 ### Decoder

 The Decoder part upscale Encoder output back to the input image dimensions.
-In addition, each layer of the Decoder contains a skip connection, to the corresponding encoder layer.
+However, when we decode the output of the image back to the original image size some information can be lost.
+Skip connection is a way of retaining the information easily.
+In our case, each layer of the Decoder contains a skip connection to the corresponding encoder layer.
 Skip connection connects the output of one layer to the input of the other.
 As a result, the network is able to make more precise segmentation decision.

 ```python
 def decoder_block(small_ip_layer, large_ip_layer, filters):